benders5e/benders5e/monk.md

 <!--*[also Airbender]*  -->
 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.

+### Martial Arts
+At 1st level, your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortswords and any simple melee weapons that don’t have the two-handed or heavy property.

+You gain the following benefits while you are unarmed or wielding only monk weapons and you aren’t wearing armor or wielding a shield:

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page

 <div class='classTable wide'>
 ##### The Monk